MahenM1988/The-Red-Room/README.md

 # A Suit of Desktop Assistant Apps

 The Red Room is meant to be a suit of apps that can simulate the Red Room from Black Widow (2021).
-While there are no real Widows to chemically subjugate here, the theme from General Draykov's Computer was the main inspiration to create a set apps that can be part of a desktop virtual companion.
+While there are no real Widows to chemically subjugate here, the theme from General Draykov's Computer was the main inspiration to create a set of apps that can be part of a desktop virtual companion.
 Please note that this is still a rule based system, and no generative AI has been used thus far...

 ## Date, Time, and News Headlines